-According to the register of directors' shareholding kept by the Company for the purposes of Section 164 of the Companies Act, none of the Directors holding office at the end of the financial year had any beneficial interest in the shares or debentures of the Company or any related corporations.
+None of the directors of the Company holding office at the reporting date had any interest in the shares or debentures of the Company or any related corporations either at the beginning or end of financial year.

 Share Options

 There were no share options granted during the financial year to subscribe for unissued shares of the Company.